Take your first steps with containerd and run your docker images as usual

 Conclusion

-because it has limited resources and most of the time you donβt build images on it.
+Finally, we practiced containerdby installing and configuring it on a Raspberry Pi.
+It is a good target to test containerdbecause it has limited resources and most of the time you don’t build images on it.
 You just want to pull images and run them into containers.
-We have observed we can pull docker
+We have observed we can pull dockerimages and launch containers as usual with containerd.

 Resources